DH-Bucknell/HUMN100-FA2024/MD/sena.md

             PEAVEY: About a week later, right by the side of the mail box where you go in onto the front porch" ** as I reached in the box to get the mail I seen this gold tipped cigarette.
-I said "[Mr. Taylor](taylor) , did you buy any more of those gold tipped cigarettes?"
+I said "Mr. Taylor, did you buy any more of those gold tipped cigarettes?"
 He said "No." ***

-            POLICE: Was the front door locked the morning you arrived there and found [Mr. Taylor's body](taylor) .
+            POLICE: Was the front door locked the morning you arrived there and found Mr. Taylor's body.

             PEAVEY: Yes.